openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

     todo: type alias can be as local declaration now, but the spec says it can be only topDeclaration
     todo: type alias name shouldn't be handled as variable name (eg: type foo = Double; let foo : int = 0 --> now error)

-Type aliases enable using meaningful and concise notations by providing:
+Type aliases enable using meaningful and concise notations by providing the
+following:

--  Names for anonymous types (array, function, union types); or
+-  Names for anonymous types (array, function, and union types); or
 -  Alternative names for existing types.